enjalot/tributary/README.md

 TODO:
+Editor UI:
+* re-enable vim and emacs mode (add ui for those selections somewhere)
+* re-enable local storage backups per editor (need it so you can load code back but not execute it)

+File UI:
+* open file from disk (file dialog)
+* edit filename
+* delete files

+Embedding example (simpler UI, assemble from fewer pieces)

 Make BV button work for any of the renders (not just svg)